 Paralegals are responsible for managing and maintaining huge case files for multiple clients at the same time.

 Each case could easily include hundreds of exhibits, so strong organization skills are essential.
-You will also need to do file with the courts by specific deadlines, gather and summarize massive amounts of information for your attorney, communicate milestones with clients, and more.
+You will also need to file with the courts by specific deadlines, gather and summarize massive amounts of information for your attorney, communicate milestones with clients, and more.

 Failing to complete important steps on time could be detrimental to a case.